 Geocentric Datum of Australia (GDA) transformation software

-The Geocentric Datum of Australia is being updated from GDA94 to GDA2020.
-This change will bring Australia’s national latitude and longitude coordinates into line with satellite positioning systems, making it possible for smartphones and other positioning technologies to accurately align with features marked on our maps.
+The Geocentric Datum of Australia has been updated from GDA94 to GDA2020.
+This change brings Australia's national latitude and longitude coordinates into line with satellite positioning systems, making it possible for smartphones and other positioning technologies to accurately align with features marked on our maps.

-The Department of Natural Resources, Mines and Energy is responsible for implementing the change in Queensland.
-Until the official adoption of GDA2020 in Queensland, the department will continue to make the GDAy software available to help users transform coordinates between previous datums and GDA94.
+The department continues to make the GDAy 2.1 software available below to help users transform coordinates between previous datums and GDA94.
 The software can also be used for converting between geographical coordinates (GDA94 latitude and longitude) and projection coordinates (MGA94, easting, northing and zone).

 GDA software development kit